-With all the information above, you are all set to start your Shopify store.
+You are set to start your Shopify store with all the information above.
 Now, let’s have a look at some key steps you need to take:

 Registering At Shopify:

 First of all, you need to register yourself on Shopify.
-To do that, simply go to the Shopify registration page where you need to provide the following details
+To do that, go to the Shopify registration page, where you need to provide the following details